-SERVICE: Last year, we invested more than \$432 million to upgrade our water and wastewater systems in the communities we serve.
+SERVICE: Last year, we invested more than \$575 million to upgrade our water and wastewater systems in the communities we serve.
 These investments allowed us to improve water quality, pressure and service reliability for our customers.
-And while our water meets standards, we are committed to removing all lead and galvanized piping from service lines and estimate that the overall effort will take less than 10 years as required by the state's new lead service line legislation.
+And while our water meets standards, we are committed to removing all lead and galvanized piping from service lines and estimate that the overall effort will be completed prior to 2031 as required by the state's lead service line legislation.